KxSystems/embedPy/README.md

 ```
 Functions are also provided to retrieve the keys and values directly from an `embedPy` dictionary, without performing the conversion to a q dictionary.

-- `.p.key` will return the keys
+- `.p.key` returns the keys
-- `.p.value` will return the values
+- `.p.value` returns the values

-In each case, the result will be an `embedPy` object.
+In each case, the result is an `embedPy` object.
 ```q
 q).p.key[qd]`
 "one"